 Jesus’ response to them redefined the person and transformed the existing relational order.
 He pointed them to God’s relational action having “prepared praise” from children (katartizo, 21:16).
 Katartizo connotes either to complete or to repair and restore back to completion (cf. Eph 4:12), which in this context points to God’s relational action to make whole the person reduced to outer-in distinctions and the relationships necessary to be intimately involved together in God’s whole family.
 This wholeness is signified in the vulnerable openness of these children involved with Jesus in their relational response of trust.
 This more deeply connects back to when Jesus leaped for joy over his Father’s “good pleasure” (eudokia, righteous purpose) to disclose himself to the intimate relational involvement of “little children” and not to the “the wise and learned” in what integrally constitutes the whole ontology and function of the new relational order (Lk 10:21, NIV).

 In this interaction, Jesus again emphasizes the contrast between how a child-person functions, and how the ‘wise and learned’ function in relation to him.
 The child-person’s hermeneutical means (aisthētērion) paid attention to Jesus’ whole person as he restored the temple to its qualitative-relational whole function, signified in part by his healing the blind and lame.
 The children thereby recognized who Jesus was and celebrated his wonderful (i.e. distinguished) work to restore God’s relational context in which persons are made whole too.
 Having this relational knowledge and understanding—the outcome Jesus made conclusive is “revealed to little children,” (Lk 10:21)—these child-persons compatibly worshiped Jesus for all to hear, thereby uncommonly as worship leaders with the veil removed.
 In contrast to the children, the limited framework and lens of the chief priests and scribes focused entirely differently: they did not recognize who Jesus was disclosing as he restored the temple (“my house,” Mt 21:13; Isa 56:7); nor did they rejoice in what was embodied in Jesus’ whole person, that is, replacing the physical temple with the relational context and process of the whole of God for “all peoples” (‘am, denoting all tribes, all humanity, Isa 56:7) in the qualitative new temple reconstituted behind the curtain to remove the veil (Eph 2:14-22).
-These temple leaders did not know and understand who and what the children clearly knew; they were the ‘wise and learned’ from whom “these things are hidden from their hermeneutic” (Lk 10:21).
-What is more, they wanted these children suppressed (essentially, to be silenced)—the common negative (even hostile) reaction from reductionism in the presence of wholeness and righteousness (cf. the disciples “bothering” Mary).
+These temple leaders did not know and understand who and what the children clearly knew because they were the ‘wise and learned’ from whom “these things are hidden from their hermeneutic” (Lk 10:21).
+What is more, they wanted these children suppressed, essentially, to be silenced—the common negative or even hostile reaction from reductionism in the presence of wholeness and righteousness (cf. the disciples “bothering” Mary).
 Those who function without the veil always pose a threat to those with the veil; and worship language (such as above) is a key indicator making evident this threat.

 This brings us to a vital matter concerning worship language that we need to carefully listen to.
 Jesus’ response to the indignation of the chief priests and scribes pointed them to their own Scriptures: “Yes; have you never read, ‘Out of the mouths of infants and nursing babies you have prepared praise for yourself’” (Mt 21:16; cf. Ps 8:1-2).
 Here again is the irony that child-persons, signified by “infants” (nepiōn) and “nursing babies” (thelazontōn) who do not yet speak, are the ones whose vulnerable involvement makes their hearts available for relational connection with the whole and holy God whereby praise comes forth.
 Without the presence of a veil, they are the ones who listen to and speak in God’s relational language.
-Jesus’ words here (taken from Ps 8) are about the nature and function of God’s relational language, not referential language.
+Jesus’ words here taken from Psalm 8 are about the nature and function of God’s relational language, not referential language.
 He directs the temple leaders to this major Psalm (8:1-2) which opens with praise for who, what and how God’s presence (signified in the OT by ‘his name’) is.
 To simply state Jesus’ point:

 Only God is “distinguished” (’addiyr, insufficiently rendered “majestic” to set God apart) and only God can speak for himself.
 Relational language is the only language God speaks, the only language that can speak to God and for God; therefore, praise significant to God can only be composed by relational language from the lips of those who speak God’s relational language.
 Referential language is unable to speak to or for God.